Peace at last for Amos & Scarlet

 Update Spring 2003

-Amos and Scarlet were two pigs rescued living together for years they had lived together and after a few months at the sanctuary we've discovered they don't like each other at all.
+Amos and Scarlet were two rescued pigs who were living together.
+For years they had lived together and after a few months at the sanctuary we've discovered they don't like each other at all.
 Amos shines when he is around Gingersnap.
 They eat together, sleep together and hang out as partners together.

 Gingersnap has been at the sanctuary for a few years with many friends, but no special friend until Amos.